3.8

 0

-The Eglise Saint-Médard de Flavigny-le-Grand-et-Beaurain is a fortified church located in the town of Flavigny-le-Grand-et-Beaurain in the Aisne department in the Hauts-de-France region.
-The church was built in the 16th century and is an example of a fortress church.
-The church is included in the general inventory of French cultural heritage.
+The Eglise Saint-Médard de Flavigny-le-Grand-et-Beaurain is a fortified church located in the town of Flavigny-le-Grand-et-Beaurain in the Aisne department of the Hauts-de-France region.
+The church was built in the 16th century and is an example of a fortified church.
+The church is listed in the general inventory of French cultural heritage.

 1